Disentanglement Cost of Quantum States

 As discussed the quantum mutual information is a measure for the total amount of correlations and in the following we introduce more refined measures only capturing the quantum correlations.
 The {\it relative entropy of entanglement} is given by~\cite{Vedral97}

 where $\mathrm{SEP}(A:B)$ denotes the set of separable states in $A:B$.
-Since the relative entropy of entanglement is in general not additive on tensor product states the {\it regularized relative entropy of entanglement}~\cite{vollbrecht01} is defined as
+Since the relative entropy of entanglement is in general not additive on tensor product states, it has to be regularized \cite{vollbrecht01,Audenaert2001}.
+The regularized relative entropy of entanglement is defined as

 This quantity has an operational interpretation in composite asymmetric quantum hypothesis testing as the asymptotic exponential rate of mistakenly identifying $\rho_{AB}$ instead of a state separable in $A:B$~\cite{brandao10}.
 As a corresponding one-shot analogue based on the smooth max-relative entropy~\cite{datta08}